 Prevent Your Account From Being Hacked

 The above answers what to do when your Twitter account is hacked.
-It also talks how to prevent your account from being hacked.
-If you have any tips, please share with us.
+It also talks about how to prevent your account from being hacked.
+If you have any tips, please share it with us.

 You may also be interested in knowing:

 - Have I been Hacked?
 Was my online account Pwned?